LIBERATING FOOTBALL TRAVEL

 Now captained by Iosifidis, PAOK, previously able to beat Barcelona at home but crumble at Velje of Denmark, held Bayern Munich to two 0-0 draws in a UEFA Cup tie.
 Eventually Bayern keeper Jean-Marie Pfaff settled things with the 20th decisive penalty in the shoot out.
 In the league, PAOK kept an unbeaten record at the Toumba to claim a second title in 1985.

 After holding Maradona’s Napoli, then Sevilla, to narrow wins, PAOK at last claimed a big European scalp when beating later double winners Arsenal in the UEFA Cup in 1997.
 Captained by Theodoros Zagorakis, the Greeks held firm to a 1-1 aggregate scoreline at Highbury before Zisis Vryzas broke away to score the decisive goal.
-Both starred for the Greece side that won Euro 2004, Zagorakis as captain, both returned to PAOK to finish their playing careers and ended up running the club.
+Both starred in the Greece side that won Euro 2004, Zagorakis as captain, both returned to PAOK to finish their playing careers and ended up running the club.

-With UEFA bans and rumours of financial embezzlement, the sale of bullish international striker Dimitris Salpingidis to Panathinaikos in 2006 was the last straw for fans, who occupied the Toumba in protest.
+In the wake of UEFA bans and rumours of financial embezzlement, the sale of bullish international striker Dimitris Salpingidis to Panathinaikos in 2006 was the last straw for fans, who occupied the Toumba in protest.

 With Zagorakis now club president and Vryzas technical director, the club made savvier business decisions.
 On the pitch, under Fernando Santos, later to lead Portugal to the Euro 2016 title, form improved enough for the club to re-enter Europe.

 Though Santos left for an ultimately miserable time as Greek national coach, PAOK had reignited and 2010-11 saw monumental European nights at the Toumba.
 After a dramatic 3-3 draw with Ajax, PAOK hosted a Turkish team for the first time, Fenerbahçe.
-In a predictably white-hot atmosphere, PAOK took a 1-0 lead to Istanbul, where an extra-time goal from Zlatan Muslimović prompted wild celebrations over the border in Thessaloniki.
+In a predictably white-hot atmosphere, the Greeks took a 1-0 lead to Istanbul, where an extra-time goal from Zlatan Muslimović prompted wild celebrations over the border in Thessaloniki.
 A low-scoring but successful group stage led to a low-scoring defeat in the knock-out round to CSKA Moscow.

 The following season, an early goal from a returning Salpingidis sank Spurs at White Hart Lane and led to another knock-out qualification, under wily old László Bölöni.
 With key players still being sold – Vieirinha’s departure led to Zagorakis resigning his presidency – Bölöni was unable to push PAOK to the next level.